-Join Kevin Skoglund for an in-depth discussion in this video Validating input, part of Foundations of Programming: Web Security.
+Join Kevin Skoglund for an in-depth discussion in this video Validating input, part of Programming Foundations: Web Security.

 …In this movie, we'll discuss how to validate input.…To describe it less formally, when we talk about validating input, what…we're saying is pay attention to what's walking right through your front door.…This should be your first step in securing any site.…It's not about skilled hackers trying to get through the…back door or attempting to use the zero to exploit.…It's about information coming in through…well-known visible pathways into your web application.…It's like the security screening at the airport.…You try to stop problems at the gate before they can get inside.…You let good data through, and you keep bad data out.…